 What Projector Can I Get For $200?

 There are pros and cons to getting an LED projector.
 The first of which is that the lamp life tends to be incredibly long compared to a traditional light bulb projector.
 Some traditional bulbs need to be replaced after around 5K hours of use.
 The LED lamp in comparison can reach 30-40K or more according to many companies.
-That can possibly help save you some money in the long run, not being required to buy new light bulbs for your projector.
+That can possibly help save you some money in the long run, by not being required to buy new light bulbs for your projector.

 Projector Suggestions